Long-term establishment of national expertise in key strategic areas

 Two further major initiatives were seen in 2020 in their respective clusters/networks, yielding synergies for both.

 Life sciences, along with other research fields, is becoming increasingly dependent on complex data.
 Never before has so much data been produced that may result in new, essential knowledge.
 The quantity of data, and its complexity, is growing exponentially.
-Partly in response to this trend, the Foundation, in collaboration with SciLifeLab and a WCMM program entitled Data-Driven Life Science (DDLS), has launched an initiative worth SEK 3.1 billion.
+Partly in response to this trend, the Foundation, in collaboration with SciLifeLab and a WCMM program entitled Data-Driven Life Science (DDLS), has launched an initiative worth over SEK 3.1 billion.
 The program’s goal is to build up broad expertise throughout Sweden to ensure that the future need for researchers in the field of data-driven life sciences, both in academia and in industry, is met.
 The research spans areas such as basic research for new drugs, spread of infection and infection biology, precision medicine and diagnostics, evolution and biodiversity, as well as cell and molecular biology.

 The overall plan is to recruit 39 top international researchers, establish a graduate school for 260 PhD students/industrial PhD’s, and announce 90 postdoc positions, along with 45 in industry.